SysKitTeam/docs-point/releases/enterprise/syskit-point-2024-5/point-2024-5-67-release-note.md

 * **Fixed an issue** that caused the Chat button to overlap with the expand icon in the right corner of reports.

-* **Fixed an issue** that caused Yammer provisioning to fail and not include the defined owners and members in the provisioned workspace.
+* **Fixed an issue** that caused Viva Engage community provisioning to fail and not include the defined owners and members in the provisioned workspace.

 * **Various improvements and minor UX and UI fixes are available**.